MarkAPhillips/react-app-starter/ReadMe.md

 ## Introduction

-React starter application using Webpack, Redux, Redux Sagas, Recompose, and Reselect.
+React starter application using Webpack, Redux, Redux Sagas, and Reselect.

 CSS using styled components.